kivy-garden/garden.navigationdrawer/README.rst

 panel and main panel.
 A normal usage might be to have a GridLayout containing a list of menu items to navigate the app.

 The file example.mp4 is a short video of this behaviour.
+It can also be viewed at www.youtube.com/watch?v=VnXgn5L5r28&feature=youtu.be

 Todo
 ----